engeld/dotfiles/README.md

 tl;dr: depending on login-shell/non-login-shell, different config-files are loaded

+## TODO's
+* Add script to add all symlinks automatically
+* Add script to prepare a setup automatically
+ * add homebrew & homebrew-cask

 ## Pitfalls's (AKA 'Things that may or may not work)  ##
 * if the repository-folder is moved, the symlinks don't work anymore!
  * Solution: don't move the repo-folder!